pmeter/Bluebox/readme.md

 You can add your own music folders by adding them in radio.cvs, which is a comma separated file.

 ## Spotify ##
 You can't start a Spotify album from Bluebox.
 But if you start one with the official Spotify app, you can see what's playing.
+And off course you can skip songs.

 # Installation #